freyadorn/henshin-wiki/Examples/SimpleRefactoring.md

 #### Execution using the API

-<span style="background:#ffff00">As per release 1.6, the
-Critical Pair Analysis has been superseded by Henshin\'s new [Conflict and Dependency Analysis](Conflict_and_Dependency_Analysis "wikilink") - see the illustrations there.</span>
+**As per release 1.6, the Critical Pair Analysis has been superseded by Henshin\'s new [Conflict and Dependency Analysis](Conflict-and-Dependency-Analysis "wikilink") - see the illustrations there.**

 The usage of the API is straightforward.
 There are two main steps to obtain a result: (1) Initialize the meta-model and the rules, and (2)